 This is a true story and it is mine.

-Walk with me on my pilgrimage.
-See through the eyes-of-my-heart.
-I hope you find this slim volume inspirational and that your STILL SMALL VOICE is one of calm and peace guiding you in your life as mine has in mine.
+Walk with me on my pilgrimage and see through the eyes-of-my-heart.
+I hope you find this slim volume inspirational and that your Still Small Voice guides you in your life as my own has in mine.

 Lord, let me find my life in You, and not in the shifting sands of this world’s favor or gain. ~Charles H. Spurgeon